dimangite/master-reference/coursebook/week-4/learning-outcomes.md

 - Get familiar with a typical file structure on the server side (e.g. which files may go into the `public` and `src` folders)

 #### Back-end testing
-- Understand how to test server functionality using `tape`
+- Understand how to test the logic of your server modules using `tape`
-- Understand how to run tests in parallel with developing code

 ### Revision questions
 - What is a server and what is Node.js?